AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 This finishes the certificate.

+The fixed-size summary controls the number of stored constraints, yet an unstable ReLU still offers two possible lower lines.
+DeepPoly decides which one to retain with its **min-area heuristic**.
+Both candidates share the same upper chord, so it compares the area between each candidate and that chord.
+This area is a geometric proxy for how much spurious region the relaxation admits.
+A point in that region satisfies the relaxed inequalities while falling outside the exact ReLU graph.
+Choosing the smaller-area candidate heuristically reduces this spurious region and preserves more information.

 ### Optional: How DeepPoly chooses its lower ReLU line

 April's certificate needed only the upper bound on $h_2$.
-Other output expressions can depend on its lower bound, so the geometric derivation of DeepPoly's min-area switch rule remains available as a deeper step.
+Other output expressions can depend on its lower bound.
+The following optional derivation explains the geometric basis of DeepPoly's min-area switch rule.

 <details markdown="1">
 <summary>Derive DeepPoly's min-area switch rule</summary>